-An inquest was immediately held and Allyn was indicted in December.
-At trial, he confessed and was found guilty of “homicide by misadventure,” and was fined 20 pounds for his “sinful neglect and careless carriage.”
+An inquest was immediately held, and Allyn was indicted in December.
+At trial, he confessed and was found guilty of “homicide by misadventure” and was fined 20 pounds for his “sinful neglect and careless carriage.”
 He was “bound to his good behavior” for 12 months and ordered no to bear arms for that time frame.
 After his father paid his fine, Thomas was released into his custody.

 On November 28, 1654, Lydia Gilbert was indicted and tried for “procuring the death of Henry Stiles.”
 The charges read:

-“Thou are here indicted by that name of Lydia Gilbert that not having the fear of God before thy Eyes thou hast of late years or still dust give Entertainment of Satan the great Enemy of God and mankind and by his help hast killed the Body of Henry Styles, besides other witchcrafts, for which according to the law of God and the Established Law of this commonwealth thou Deserves to Die.”
+“Thou are here indicted by that name of Lydia Gilbert that not having a fear of God before thy Eyes thou hast of late years or still dust give Entertainment of Satan the great Enemy of God and mankind and by his help hast killed the Body of Henry Styles, besides other witchcrafts, for which according to the law of God and the Established Law of this commonwealth thou Deserves to Die.”

-After entering an indictment, the same jury heard the evidence and brought forth the verdict which read:
+After entering an indictment, the same jury heard the evidence and brought forth the verdict, which read: